webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 value, which is `aes128gcm`.
 Multiple `aes128gcm` values are not permitted.

-An Application Server MUST include exactly one `aes128gcm` content coding, and at most one entry in the Crypto-Key field.
+An Application Server MUST include exactly one `aes128gcm` content coding, and at most one entry having a `dh` parameter in the Crypto-Key field.
 This allows the `keyid` parameter to be omitted.

 An Application Server MUST NOT include an `aes128gcm` parameter in the Crypto-Key header field.